08 Oct 2019

-Inclusion and diversity need to be an integral part of the sustainability debate, because marginalised voices aren’t being heard right now.
+Inclusion and diversity need to be an integral part of the sustainability debate, because marginalized voices aren’t being heard right now.

 We won’t solve the world’s climate and sustainability problems by leaving them to predominantly white, middle-aged, straight, male leaders.
 Yet, as of mid-2019, the UN recorded just 23 female world leaders currently serving as Head of State or Head of Government.

 That’s less than 10% of the total number of global leaders.
 The rest, of course, is male.

 Also, to date, there have been only five openly LGBTQ+ individuals who have served as a national head of government.

 It is our collective responsibility to hear the voices of all groups involved in the climate debate, however under-represented and marginalized they may be.